 - Determine that all facilities are safe for use.
-Students must be encouraged to report facility problems to the teacher. - Playing surface and surrounding area must be free of all obstacles and must provide safe footing and traction. - Establish boundaries or use protective mats in order to eliminate protrusions (for example, handles on stage/storage doors). - Walls, stages, equipment, trees, and posts must not be used as turning points, finish lines, end zones, or boundaries.
+Students must be encouraged to report facility problems to the teacher. - Playing surface and surrounding area must be free of all obstacles and must provide safe footing and traction. - There must be adequate space for all participants. - All doors in and out of the playing area must be closed. - Walls, stages, equipment, trees, and posts must not be used as turning points, finish lines, end zones, or boundaries.
 Establish a clearly delineated boundary line away from the hazards, using visual markers (for example, lines, pylons), to prevent contact/collision. - Consult General Safety Standards for Facilities for the opening and closing of gymnasium divider doors/curtains. - When running takes place off school site for a warm up: - Teachers must do a safety check 'walk through' in order to identify potential problems prior to initial use of route or course. - Teachers must outline to the students the route or course (for example, notice of areas to approach with caution) before the start of the run. - Teachers must determine that students are not crossing busy intersections unless directly supervised.